emilybrooks/p4g-fast-forward/README.md

 Replace with:
 ```90 90 90 90 90 90 90 90 90 ```

+Note: There's a few quirks with this.
+A small amount of the voice lines will still play during fast forward, and some of the background music (for example, junes) is on the same channel as the voices so it remains muted.

 ## Step 2: Replacing the VCR sound with silence